 Using this approach will help you keep your eye on the ball and avoid distractions.

 d) Learn how to bail on a slow question.
 If it’s taking you more than 1,5 – 2 minutes to answer the question, it’s time to move.
+This is one of the best MCAT study tips I can share with you.
 You might be tempted to spend more time on it, but remember that the goal is to maximize the final score.
 So take note and move on to the next one.
 You can always come back to these problematic passages at the end when you still have a few minutes left.
 You will often realize that your subconscious mind found the answer for you when you come back to it.

 Related content: 15 Best MCAT Prep Books & Study Materials (With Links)